-14. Linear Regression with Scikit-learn module.
-15. Classification: logistic regression, clustering.
-Practice with real data.
-5. Evaluation Method Attendance and participation in class (20%) Assignments and Quizzes (80%) Textbook and References コンピュテーショナル・シンキング 磯辺秀司, 小泉英介, 静谷啓樹, 早 川美徳 共立出版 2016 情報倫理ケーススタディ 静谷啓樹 サイエンス社 2008 7.
+1. Introduction: This lecture will involve chapters 1 and 2 of the textbook.
+There will be a brief description of how the elements form, followed by the formation of minerals.
+In addition, a brief introduction to materials will be provided.
+2. Identification of minerals: The characteristics used to identify rocks and minerals and modern techniques will be presented (chapter 3).
+3-6 Introduction to crystallography and symmetry: The basics of crystallography will be presented and space group symmetry will be discussed.
+Students should be able to identify basic symmetry elements (chapters 4 and 5).
+7 Polarizing microscopy (chapter 6) 8-13 Igneous, sedimentary and metamorphic rocks: The petrology and examples of the different types of rocks will be discussed (chapters 7-15 and videos).
+14-15 Applications of minerals: a few biological and scientific uses of minerals will be presented.
+Students should understand minerals play a part in everyday life.
+5. Evaluation Method Students will be evaluated by their efforts on two short reports, two exams and their level of class participation.
+6. Textbook and References Earth Materials: Introduction to Mineralogy and Petrology 2ed.
+Klein C. and Philpots A. Cambridge University Press 2017 textbook 7.
 URL 8.
-Preparation and Review Review materials taught in class, in particular programming exercises given through Google Colaboratory.
-Develop autonomy in programming in Python.
-9. Practical business 10.
-Students must bring their own computers to class No <7> Biology A Class Schedule: Thursday, 4th.
+Preparation and Review Read the chapters in the textbook that were covered in class.
+Review the lecture slides given before each class period - 9.
+Practical business - 10.
+Students must bring their own computers to class Yes 11.
+In Addition Google classroom will be used to distribute lecture slides and report information. <11> Biology A Class Schedule: Thursday, 4th.
 (2 credits) Category: Basics of Discipline-Basics of Biology Course Code: CB44205 Instructors: Toshiharu ICHINOSE, etc. 1.
 Class Subject Biology A - Essential Cell Biology 2.
 Object and Summary of Class Cells are the structural and functional units of living organisms.
 Understanding basics of cell biology is essential for studying all areas of life sciences and any related branches of natural sciences.
 The main objective of this course is to learn the essential principles of cell biology by learning how the living cells are made and operating from a molecular perspective: especially, how DNA, RNA and proteins cooperatively work inside the cells to allow the maintenance, replication and responses to stimuli.
 Together with Biology B, which will be held in the next spring, the textbook "Essential Cell Biology" will be covered.
 3. Goal of Study Upon finishing this course, students will have a solid grasp of structure of cells and how they replicate themselves, exert cellular functions and communicate with each other.
 More concretely, intracellular structure and molecular dynamics inside cells, mechanisms of DNA replication, repair and recombination, gene expression and its regulation, and cellular signaling will be introduced.
 In addition, research topics of the instructors, all of whom are young biologists/biochemists in FRIS, will be introduced so that students will have a glimpse of cutting-edge sciences.
 To achieve this, students will need to read one or a half of a chapter of the textbook every week.
 Mini-quiz will be assigned in each class.
 Active participation, such as asking questions and discussion in the class, is strongly encouraged.